Smoac/openbis-fork/docs/system-documentation/configuration/archiving-datasets.md

 ### Archiving Policies

-An archiving policy can be set up to select from all unarchived data sets candidates data sets to be archived.
+An archiving policy can be set up to select from all non-archived data sets candidates data sets to be archived.
 These are either data sets not accessed since some days or data sets marked by a tag.
 If nothing is specified, all candidates will be archived.

 The policy can be specified by `policy.class` property.
 It has to be the fully-qualified name of a Java class implementing` ch.systemsx.cisd.etlserver.IAutoArchiverPolicy`.
 All properties starting with `policy.` specify the policy further.